onify/install/hub/docker/README.md

 Onify images are stored in a registry that requires authentication to access.

-Request your image registry secret from hello@onify.co and save as `keyfile.json` in this directory
+Request your image registry secret from support@onify.co and save as `keyfile.json` in this directory

 Login to docker with: